-Components of Healthy Smoothie
+Components of a Healthy High Fiber Smoothie

 Keep in mind that when you buy smoothies out, they are most likely using juice as the liquid.
-You can always ask what liquid they are using and as for them to use an alternative - super easy way to drastically cut back on the sugar in smoothies!
+You can always ask what liquid they are using and ask for them to use an alternative - super easy way to drastically cut back on the sugar in smoothies!

 I know opting to use water in your smoothie sounds rather lack luster but I promise it still tastes good!